Inflatable Boarder is reader-supported and may earn a commission when you buy through links on our site. Learn more

 Availability: US, CAN, UK, EU, AUS

-Bottom Line: The Bluefin Cruise Jr. is a great all-in-one kit that includes a kayak seat and paddle conversion.
+Bottom Line: The Bluefin Cruise Jr. is a great kit with a kayak seat.

 Check the best price for the Cruise Jr. by Bluefin